Delta shock solution to the generalized one-dimensional zero-pressure gas dynamics system with linear damping

-The system \eqref{triangular} is called the one-dimensional zero-pressure gas dynamics when $f(u)=u$, where $v\ge 0$ denotes the density of mass and $u$ the velocity.
-The one-dimensional zero-pressure gas dynamics system can be used to describe the motion process of free particles sticking under collision in the low temperature and the information of large-scale structures in the universe \cite{BG, SZ} Really, the one-dimensional zero-pressure gas dynamics system arise in a wide variety of models in physics, see for example \cite{Bouchut, ERS, MMZ, LeVeque}.
-For this reason, the system \eqref{system_ld} has been studied by many authors and several rigorous results have been obtained for this.
-So, more details on the studies of the one-dimensional zero-pressure gas dynamics system can be found in \cite{Bouchut, BG, ERS, HW, LeVeque, LY}.
-The Riemann problem for system \eqref{triangular} was solved completely in \cite{HYang} with characteristic analysis and the vanishing viscosity method.
+was solved completely in \cite{HYang} by mean of characteristic analysis and the vanishing viscosity method.
 In 2016, Shen \cite{Shen} studied the Riemann problem for the one-dimensional zero-pressure gas dynamics with Coulomb-like friction term and the solutions involve delta shock wave and vacuum state.
 Shen's paper is the first work for the one-dimensional zero-pressure gas dynamics system with a source term.
-Recently, Keita and Bourgault \cite{KB} solved the Riemann problem to the the one-dimensional zero-pressure gas dynamics system with linear damping (i.e. the system \eqref{system_ld} when $k=1$) and their results include delta shock wave solution.\\
+Recently, Keita and Bourgault \cite{KB} solved the Riemann problem to the one-dimensional zero-pressure gas dynamics system with linear damping (i.e. the system \eqref{system_ld} when $k=1$) and their results include delta shock wave solution.\\

-In this paper, we are interested in finding delta shock solutions to the Riemann problem for the system \eqref{system_ld} with inital data \eqref{datoRiemann}.
+In this paper, we will find that the delta shock wave solution appears in the Riemann solution to the system \eqref{system_ld} with inital data \eqref{datoRiemann}.
 Therefore, we propose the following time-dependent viscous system